 Now, the three-year-old picture of two Southern influencers has gone viral in recent days and spawned a whole new meme called “Christian Girl Autumn” — but none of it’s due to the women in the photo.

-The meme is the handiwork of a 19-year-old named Giovanni.
-The Long Island, New York, college student, who didn’t want to give his last name for privacy reasons, told BuzzFeed News he spends his time making jokes on “troll Twitter.”
+The meme is the handiwork of online creator Blizzy McGuire.
+The Long Island, New York, college student told BuzzFeed News she spends time making jokes on “troll Twitter.”

-“I know a lot of people think online trolls are bad, but I’ve been trying to be a good one with @lasagnabby.”
+“I know a lot of people think online trolls are bad, but I’ve been trying to be a good one with @lasagnabby," she said, referring to her now-deleted Twitter account.

-With the internet awash in recent months with the Megan Thee Stallion–inspired “Hot Girl Summer” meme, Giovanni said he thought, "why not pretend to be a white Christian girl and mess with that?”
+With the internet awash in recent months with the Megan Thee Stallion–inspired “Hot Girl Summer” meme, McGuire said she thought, "Why not pretend to be a white Christian girl and mess with that?”

-He had no idea who the women in the meme were when he posted his tweet.
-“I literally googled ‘cute church outfits’ and ‘all scarf outfits’ and started using those pictures as reaction photos for my jokes,” he said.
+She had no idea who the women in the meme were when she posted the tweet.
+“I literally googled ‘cute church outfits’ and ‘all scarf outfits’ and started using those pictures as reaction photos for my jokes,” she said.

-“I tweeted it on August 9, and the next day I woke up to my phone blowing up,” he said.
+“I tweeted it on August 9, and the next day I woke up to my phone blowing up,” she said.

 Some of the jokes played on the supposed cultural ignorance of the white ladies.